 For hoteliers, it’s about saving on costs, but also increasing customer satisfaction.
-Handling each guest manually is a labour-intensive process, and during peak times can account for many man-hours.
+Handling each guest manually is a labor-intensive process, and during peak times can account for many man-hours.

 As with any project, you need to define your goals for what mobile check-in needs to do for you.
 What do you want to achieve?

 - Collect guest data to speed up the check-in process